CristianVGdev/ProjectAcousticsArchive/README.md

 # ProjectAcousticsArchive

-An Un-Official Archive for https://github.com/microsoft/ProjectAcoustics and it's processors, this project has the occasional updates... support is best effort...
+An Un-Official Archive for https://github.com/microsoft/ProjectAcoustics and it's processors, I will try to keep it updated, but no promises...

+[TODO]
+1) Demo Level
-[TODO] Instructions for usage
+2) Instructions for usage

 [Issues/Bugfixes]